rkjc/SeeThruComputerSim/src/SeeThruComputerSim_cmd-line_4bit-addr-8bit-word/Readme.txt

 # -- logic --
 # shift
 #    0001	SHIFTR 	Bit shift the accumulator to the right by 1 position.

-#    0010	SHIFTL 	Bit shift the accumulator to the left by 1 position.
+# Shift left command replaced by print command (0010	SHIFTL 	Bit shift the accumulator to the left by 1 position.)
+#    0010   PRINT DIRECT - outputs contents of memory location to the 'terminal'

 # boolean
 #    0011	NOT 	Binary NOT the accumulator.
 The value 10101111 becomes 01010000.